CyberspyUA/CyberspyUA/README.md

 - 🌐 Junior Game Developer

-- 🎓 4rd Year Software Engineering Student at **National University "Odessa Law Academy"**
+- 🎓 Completed Software Engineering at **National University "Odessa Law Academy"** with honours

 - 🔭 Exploring the Magic of **game engines** and **computer graphic pipelines**